-A light set of enabling convenience functions based on Cloudframe's proprietary data science enablers.
+A light set of enablers based on Cloudframe's proprietary data science codebase.

 At Cloudframe we employ teams of Data Scientists, Data Engineers, and Software Developers.
 Check us out at http://cloudframe.io

 If you're interested in joining our team as a Data Scientist see here: Bid Prediction Repo.
 There you'll find a fun problem and more info about our evergreen positions for Data Scientists, Data Engineers, and Software Developers.

 This package contains some convenience functions meant help a Data Scientist: